 - You are enrolled in a graduate program, which you entered directly from an undergraduate program.
 If you took off an academic year or more between the two programs (to work full-time or do something else), you do not qualify for deferred enrollment.

 Requesting Direct or Deferred Enrollment

-If you meet the criteria for deferred enrollment, you may apply either to attend business school immediately following your university program (direct enrollment), or to work one to three years before attending business school (deferred enrollment).
+If you meet the criteria for deferred enrollment, you may apply either to attend business school immediately following your university program (direct enrollment), or to work before attending business school (deferred enrollment).
 In most cases, we offer a two-year deferral.

 In your Stanford MBA application, you will select the year in which you would prefer to enroll.
 Note that, even if you request direct enrollment, we may grant you deferred enrollment if we feel you would better contribute, grow, and learn after gaining full-time work experience.
-We may also offer deferral for a different year than you request.
+We may also offer deferral for a different amount of time than you request.